Why Wayfinder

 2. Wayfinder Study

-The Harvard EASEL Lab did an in-depth analysis of Wayfinder's high school curriculum, evaluating all components of the Wayfinder program.
-They found our SEL program supports students to learn skills like:
+A lab at Harvard Univeristy did an in-depth analysis of Wayfinder's curriculum, evaluating all components of the Wayfinder program.
+They found our program supports students in learning skills like:

 Critical Thinking